 “The Nigerian government must act for the sake of thousands of victims of crimes against humanity and war crimes committed in Darfur,” said Kolawole Olaniyan.

 Nigeria is a party to the treaty establishing the ICC and is obliged without exception to cooperate with the ICC and arrest and surrender anyone named in an arrest warrant to the ICC.
 If it fails to do so, the ICC can refer this clear violation of Nigeria’s obligations to the Security Council under Article 87 (7) of that treaty.
+Notes to editors:

 – President Omar al Bashir was invited by Ugandan President Yoweri Museveni to this week’s African Union summit on refugees, returnees and internally displaced persons in Kampala.
 Following protests by NGOs, including Amnesty International, President Omar al Bashir did not attend the meeting.